Jingrui, Mei Changsu’s friend, found himself a deeply troubled man.

 He left behind in Plum Hill, forever, with his father and 70,000 warriors from Red Flame Army, who were buried in the snow covered mountain since 14 years ago.

-14 years later, Mei Changsu had exhausted all his remaining life energies and died in the land where he once reborned.
+14 years later, Mei Changsu had exhausted all his remaining life energies and died in the land where he was once reborn.

 Crown Prince Jing eventually became the new emperor.